Bureau and Corporate Funded Body

 Situated at the very heart of Seoul, Namsan (Mountain) offers dazzling views and a breath of fresh air in the bustling capital city.
 You can stroll among the flowers or take a ride on the Namsan cable car.
 Namsan is one of Seoul’s most recognized weekend destinations.

 Gwanaksan (Mountain) is well-known for its interesting hiking trails.
 Many of its summits are huge bare boulders, while its valleys are deep and picturesque.
-It is easily accessible from the city, and yields up new discoveries with very visit, all of which makes it a very popular spot among hikers.
+It is easily accessible from the city and new discoveries can be made with every visit, making it a very popular spot among hikers.
 A weekend stroll amid the rose and tree gardens, beautiful flowers, and fields of reeds of the mountain’s outdoor arboretum near Sillim Gyegok (Valley) is highly recommended.